 You will find butchers, bakers and maybe a candlestick maker.
 In reality, there are about twenty merchants selling high-quality products, fruits, vegetables, meats, fish, cheese dairy, bakery and pastries.
 You can grab a coffee and cake and sit beside the Lauch River and enjoy the atmosphere of the area.

 For those driving into Colmar from Northern Alsace may think they are seeing things.
 In a nondescript area of town, in the middle of a roundabout people will find the French Statue of Liberty.

 Yes the Statue of Liberty, it is a 12-meter high replica of the Statue of Liberty.
 Why would you find this in Colmar?
 It is intended to honour the most famous artist from Colmar sculptor Auguste Batholdi who is responsible for the statue in New York.

 Try the wine in Colmar

 Alsace Wine varieties are derived from the single grape type Pinot Noir.
-We recommend a visit to the Wolfburgere.
-Wolfburger has been making wines since 1902 after being founded in Eguisheim, near Colmar.
+We recommend a visit to the Wolfberger.
+Wolfberger has been making wines since 1902 after being founded in Eguisheim, near Colmar.

-Wolfburger buys its grapes from over 450 local grape growers and works as a local cooperative for growers.
-You will find Wolfburger in Colmar at, Cave Wolfberger Colmar5 Chemin de la Fecht, 68000 COLMAR
+Wolfberger buys its grapes from over 450 local grape growers and works as a local cooperative for growers.
+You will find Wolfberger in Colmar at, Cave Wolfberger Colmar 5 Chemin de la Fecht, 68000 COLMAR

 If you are travelling to Colmar with teenagers in your group, it is allowed that supervised people over the age of 14 years are able to have a small taste of wine with a meal.
 You can double-check this with your waiter at the place where you are dining to be totally sure.